 - Geographic features hills , valleys - Waterways and their catchments - Transport corridors road , rail and bus routes - Built form which impacts population density and connectivity be even higher than that.
 The Gabba Ward must necessarily be shrunk as much as possible to offset this future growth, so a redistribution for the 2020 election is warranted.
+Considering the geography of the Kurilpa Peninsula, the natural barrier of the Maiwar River, and the concentration of population growth (based on zoning for high density residential) is in South Brisbane and WOMO (West of Montague Road towards Kurilpa Point it makes sense to shrink the size of the ward towards the west/north.

-In accordance with the final enrolment capture of January 2019, the Gabba Ward population is 33,363- 12.32 % out of quota.
+In accordance with the final enrolment capture of January 2019, the Gabba Ward population is 33,363-12.32 % out of quota.
 A redistribution for the 2020 election is warranted.